 But whether you travel on a timeshare vacation package through us or not, you should know what to expect in advance before you go.
 Below is an bluntly transparent list of Do’s and Don’ts to consider if you’re in the market for bargain hotel deals, a discount vacation package, or if you’re considering taking advantage of any stay with a timeshare promo.

 Do save BIG on your next vacation.
 There are lots of hotels and resorts willing to offer significant discounts to qualified individuals and couples in exchange for just 2 hours of your time to show off their amenities and go over the benefits of a travel club membership or vacation ownership.
 It’s definitely a good bargain and as long as you’re qualified, it can offer huge savings on weekend getaways and family vacations.
-We have lots of great locations at over 80% off to popular areas like, Cancun, Orlando, Daytona Beach, Branson, and Myrtle Beach.
+We have lots of great locations at over 80% off to popular areas like, Cancun, Orlando, Daytona Beach, Branson, Myrtle Beach, and Vegas.

 Don’t spend more than you have to.
 Besides saving big on your stay you can also find discounted attraction passes and restaurant coupons in the lobby of the hotel.
 Also, if you happen to book a room that has a fridge and cooking elements, like the stove and such, stop at a grocery store, like Wal-Mart, and stock up on snacks and food and other basic supplies you might need during your trip.
 This will prevent you from having to eat out for every meal or having to pay exorbitant costs for sunscreen or other items that may come in handy for your stay.